 Photo: Supanut Arunoprayote / Wikimedia

 Kek Lok Si Temple, located in Air Itam, is one of the largest and most important Buddhist temples in Southeast Asia.
 It is among the top Penang tourist places.
 Famous for its architecture, it is a must-visit for its grandeur and spiritual significance.
 You can visit the Pagoda of Ten Thousand Buddhas in a nearby region.
-This seven-storey pagoda combines Chinese, Thai, and Burmese architectural styles and houses numerous Buddha statues.
+This seven-storey pagoda combines Chinese, Thai, and Burmese architectural styles and houses numerous Buddha statues which makes it one of the best place in Penang to discover on trip.

 5. Penang National Park